 Once you've truly pinpointed the answer to that question, you will now focus on ideal customer profiles.
 Who will benefit the most from your offer?
 Do a deep dive into the type of person they are, their experiences with other solutions, and their potential frustrations and needs.

-Focus on your core users and their problems enable you to build an adequate solution.
-This is the case of the Berlin-based startup, DANCE, an e-bike subscription service with an all-inclusive support package.
+Focus on your core users and their problems enables you to build an adequate solution.
+This is the case of the Berlin-based startup DANCE, an e-bike subscription service with an all-inclusive support package.
 They are building a community around their product, starting with one specific location, Berlin.

 By being focused on a very defined audience to start with, you will be able to:

 - Increase your chances of converting leads into paying customers

 - Create loyalty amongst your customers, which will kickstart a word-of-mouth effect

 - Have a clear focus on your entire company and, therefore team's direction